enrichdev-en/eleventy-excerpt-example/posts/2021/blog-post-2.md

 date: 2021-04-03
 tags: ['post']
 ---
-## Some Title
+## Second Post
 This is the second post

 <!-- Excerpt Start -->
-The excerpt section to be included.
+"The excerpt section to be included."
 <!-- Excerpt End -->
 Some content...